MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 For more information, see [Compare licensing options](#compare-licensing-options).

 Next, activate your Windows Server VMs.
 If you are using Windows Server subscription, activation is handled automatically for you.
 If you are using BYOL, you must use the corresponding keys associated with your license in order to activate.
-The most convenient way to activate VMs on Azure Stack HCI is to use Automatic VM Activation (AVMA).
+The most convenient way to activate VMs on Azure Stack HCI is to use Automatic VM Activation (AVMA), available for VMs only on Azure Stack HCI.

-To use other methods to activate VMs, see Key [Management Services (KMS) activation planning](/windows-server/get-started/kms-activation-planning).
+To use other methods to activate VMs, see [Key Management Services (KMS) activation planning](/windows-server/get-started/kms-activation-planning).

 ## Step 1: Get licenses